Quantifying Climate Change Impacts on Global Biodiversity: A Meta-Analysis

 Funding

-This research was supported by the Natural Environment Research Council (NERC) and the World Wildlife Fund.
+This research was supported by the Natural Environment Research Council (NERC) and the World Wide Fund for Nature.

 Conflict of Interest